Wondering how to travel on a budget? Here are 50 budget travel tips to help you explore the world for less.

 But when you’re out walking around or in nature, just enjoy being off the grid and absorb your surroundings without needing your phone to guide you.

 46) Go Old-School And Use Paper Maps

-I think the most logical reason to buy data while traveling is to have a GPS.
+I think the most logical reason to buy a local sim card with data while traveling is to have a GPS.
 And yes, having a phone makes it super easy to navigate your way through a foreign country.

 But why not challenge yourself a little?
 Try to limit your dependence on technology and just use a paper map.
 They still exist, you know!

 Most hostels will have free city maps that you can have.